xyproto/zsnes/README.md

 * `Thorsten "mirabile" Glaser`
 * `Mitchell "The Khan Artist/Noxious Ninja" Mebane`

-### Old documentation
+### Previous documentation

-* Some of the information in the old text files in `docs/readme.txt/*.txt` has not yet been ported over to the `linux/zsnes.1` man page, or to a Markdown document.
+* Some of the information in the old text files in `docs/readme.txt/*.txt` has not yet been ported over to the `linux/zsnes.1` man page or to a Markdown document.
 * The plan is to do this.
 Pull requests are welcome.

 Additional documentation: